Dan Clark: How Not To Live Your Life

 After the success of the Dan Clark's Guide to... series, there was interest from the BBC to develop the format.
 The pilot was shot in the summer of 2007 called How Not To Live Your Life.
 It combined a traditional sitcom narrative with the quick fire "what not to do" lists from the Paramount shorts.
 A full series was commissioned and went out in August 2008.
-It started with modest viewing figures but grew over the course of three seasons, doubling its viewing figures each series.
-It became a cult hit with the third series getting viewing figures of 1.4 million across the week's repeats.
-Additionally, it was regularly the second most watched show on the BBC iPlayer.
 In 2011, BBC3 controller Danny Cohen left the channel to go to BBC1.
-New controller Zai Bennet cancelled many of the comedies on the channel, including How Not To Live Your Life].
-He did, however, commission a Christmas special, allowing Clark and co to wrap up the series and give the fans a conclusion to the love story which had developed over the three seasons.
-Clark wrote every episode of the show (20 in total), co-produced all three seasons, and directed various episodes of the first series.
+New controller Zai Bennet cancelled many of the comedies on the channel, including How Not To Live Your Life.

 Other television work

 Clark has various TV credits to his name.
 His first television appearance was in a December 1996 episode of Only Fools and Horses, where he played a mugger in the iconic "Batman and Robin" scene.
 In 1998, he appeared in season 10 of Hale and Pace.
 In 2003, he appeared in the British sitcom Mad About Alice as Jason.

 In 2004, he appeared as Johnny Two Hats in The Mighty Boosh episode "Electro".
 The same year, he had guest appearances in French and Saunders and in the 2005 Christmas special of My Family.
 In 2006, Clark appeared in the ITV comedy drama series The Complete Guide to Parenting.
 In 2008, Clark played the character Astroburn in an episode of the ITV2 sitcom No Heroics, written and created by Clark's How Not To Live Your Life script editor Drew Pearce.

 Clark performed alongside fellow comedian Noel Fielding in the E4 series Noel Fielding's Luxury Comedy in 2012.
 On 28 March 2013, Clark starred in the comedy 30 & Counting as part of Sky Living's Love Matters series.
-The show, about three recently single friends, also featured comedian Brett Goldstein and reunited Clark with one of his How Not To Live Your Life co-stars, Daniel Taylor.
+The show, about three recently single friends, also featured comedian Brett Goldstein and reunited Clark with one of his How Not To Live Your Life co-stars, Daniel Lawrence Taylor.